prakharrathi25/face-detection/README.md

 # face-detection
 SIH 2020
-Uses face-api to draw facial landmarks and check if user is looking left or right, mouth is open or close and if eyes are drowsy or not by using realtime webcam feed.
+Uses TensorflowJS to draw facial landmarks and check if user is looking left or right, mouth is open or close and if eyes are drowsy or not by using realtime webcam feed.